 What To Do If You Think You’re A Victim?

 Many people fall prey to scams and then, when they find out they’ve been scammed, they do nothing about it.
 This is not the right way to go, and we want to help you fix your problems.

 First, don’t panic.
 Your information might not yet be in the wrong hands, and there might be a way for you to get your money back.

-If you gave up any sensitive information, you may consider getting help from an identity theft company such as Lifelock.
+If you gave up any sensitive information, you may consider getting help from an identity theft company.
 By signing up for one of these companies, they can help you in case your information pops up on a public forum, or if the information was used to take out a loan, open a credit card, or create a new bank account.

 From there, what you’re going to want to do is open a claim with the FTC.
 By filing a complaint, you may be able to get the people responsible for the scam to close it down.